aquinine/cleaning_data_project/CODEBOOK.md

 Basics of the tidy_data.txt file:
  - The data set has 68 variables and 180 observations.
  - The data include the average of 66 of the variables from the original data set that were grouped by the remaining two variables (subject, activity)
+ - NOTE: Many of the variable names have unique values for the (X, Y, Z) directions.
+The variable names are grouped for those variables with the suffix "-XYZ".
+For the variable names with those suffixes, there are three variables of that name: one with the suffix of "-X", one with the suffix of "-Y" and one with the suffix of "-Z".

 ###subject
 The subject number for the person in the study.